 But last night, Jay ate a decent sized plateful of this pasta, Brussels sprouts and all, and he ate it in 20 minutes.

 Part of the reason is that he is definitely eating better.
 We've always required that Jay eat what we eat, even if it's just a little, and he does not get any substitute meals.
 If he doesn't eat what's for dinner, he gets to save it for his next meal.
 After a year or two of throwing tantrums, Jay found out that just because he didn't want to eat a meal, it was not going away.
 Now he will try and eat most veggies and foods.
 Eggplants, once a no-no, are a favorite.
 Same with broccoli.
 Pasta, once abhorred, goes down swimmingly, especially when there's a marinara sauce over it.
 Mushrooms and Brussels sprouts can still be a bit of a struggle, but they do get eaten eventually.
 And oh yes, he loves PB & J.

 But a big part of why this creamy vegan orzo risotto went down so well is that it is just so delicious.
 If you know someone who will not eat Brussels sprouts, have you tried roasting them?
 There are few foods as tasty as caramelized, slightly crispy Brussels sprouts.
 I could just snack on them all day, honestly.

-With the creamy, delicious pasta sauce, made with mostly white beans, the Brussels sprouts are mindblowingly good.
-You don’t have to be a kid to love this dish.
+With the creamy, delicious vegan white pasta sauce, made with mostly white beans, the Brussels sprouts are extremely good.
+You don't have to be a kid to love this dish.
 You just will.

 Creamy Vegan Orzo Risotto with Roasted Brussels Sprouts

-- 1 pound dry orzo pasta (you can substitute any smaller pasta, like farfalle or orecchiette)
+- 1 pound orzo (you can substitute any smaller pasta, like farfalle or orecchiette)